Community Food Systems Mentor Profile: Bevelyn Afor Ukah

 The Community Food Systems Mentorship Program offers Network members the opportunity to work directly with a food systems expert to support their growth, learn best practices, and connect with seasoned food movement leaders.

-Bevelyn Afor Ukah, Director of the Committee on Racial Equity at the Center for Environmental Farming Systems, Artist, Justice Educator
+Bevelyn Afor Ukah, Co-Director of the Collective on Racial Equity (CORE), Artist, Justice Educator

 Website: www.Afioak.com